 DEP continues to provide training, outreach and compliance assistance for the Stage 2 Disinfectants and Disinfection Byproducts Rule (DBPR), Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR), Groundwater Rule (GWR), and Lead and Copper Short Term Revisions Rule (LCRSTR) regulations.
-In 2013 DEP continued the efforts to roll-out implementation of these new rules.
+Additionally, DEP is drafting revisions to incorporate the federal Revised Total Coliform Rule (RTCR) into Pennsylvania's regulations.
+In 2014, DEP continued the efforts to roll-out implementation of these new rules.

 The Unregulated Contaminant Monitoring Rule 3 (UCMR) is a direct federal implementation rule that establishes a monitoring program to gather occurrence data on unregulated contaminants.
 The UCMR3 was published in the Federal Register as a final rule on May 2, 2012.
 UCMR 3 includes Assessment (List 1), Screening Survey (List 2) and Pre-Screen Testing monitoring.
 In Pennsylvania, all public water systems serving more than 10,000 people, and 34 systems (a representative sample of public water systems) serving less than 10,000 people are required to conduct List 1 monitoring for 21 contaminants.
 All public water systems serving more than 100,000 people, and 33 select public water systems serving less than 100,000 people are required to conduct List 2 monitoring for 7 contaminants.
-In Pennsylvania, 35 representative public water systems serving 1,000 or fewer people that do not disinfect are required to conduct Pre-Screen Testing monitoring a 12-month period during January 2013 - December 2015.
+In Pennsylvania, 35 representative public water systems serving 1,000 or fewer people that do not disinfect are required to conduct Pre-Screen Testing monitoring.
+Monitoring must be conducted during a 12-month period during January 2013 - December 2015.
 In Pennsylvania, 262 public water systems are participating in UCMR 3.
-During 2013, DEP supported the UCMR 3 program by: assisting systems with using the national database, communicating the system's monitoring requirements and schedule; and sending out reminder letters.
+During 2014, DEP supported the UCMR 3 program by: assisting systems with using the national database, communicating the system's monitoring requirements and schedule, and following-up with systems that had a detection of a List 3 contaminant.

-2. Public Water System Profile and Compliance Summary
+Public Water System Profile and Compliance Summary

-The following pages display some fundamental Pennsylvania public water system statistics, a table of the incidence of MCL, MRDL, TT, and significant monitoring violations, and graphics to illustrate the general picture of public water system compliance in Pennsylvania in 2013.
+The following pages display some fundamental Pennsylvania public water system statistics, a table of the incidence of MCL, MRDL, TT, and significant monitoring violations, and graphics to illustrate the general picture of public water system compliance in Pennsylvania in 2014.

 Data in the federal Safe Drinking Water Information System (SDWIS) may differ from the information in this report.
-The 2013 report data originates in the Pennsylvania Drinking Water Information System (PADWIS) from a snapshot dated May 16, 2014, DEP transmits the violation data from PADWIS to SDWIS several times a year.
+The 2014 report data originates in the Pennsylvania Drinking Water Information System (PADWIS) from a snapshot dated June 03, 2015, DEP transmits the violation data from PADWIS to SDWIS several times a year.
 As a result, PADWIS and SDWIS may not match if the data extracts occurred on different dates.
 DEP is confident in the accuracy of the following fundamental statistics; the incidence of MCL, MRDL, TT, and significant monitoring violations; and the general picture of public water system compliance in Pennsylvania.